If you own a small business or are a manager (or assistant) tasked with finding the best web hosting, let me solve it for you:

 As a small business, you need the best balance of price and features.

-The Best Web Hosting Providers for Small Businesses
+Diving Deeper into the Abyss: Best Web Hosting Providers for Small Businesses

 These are our top favorite web hosting providers for small businesses.